 The three main mosquito-borne viruses (also known as arboviruses, for arthropod-borne viruses) recognized in Maine, and known to cause human and animal disease are Eastern Equine Encephalitis (EEE) virus (EEEv), Jamestown Canyon virus (JCV), and West Nile virus (WNV).
-EEE and WNV are routinely tested for in mosquitoes, and symptomatic animals and humans in Maine.
-JCV is not routinely tested for in Maine.
+EEE and WNV are routinely tested for in mosquitoes, symptomatic animals, and humans in Maine.
+JCV is currently tested for in mosquitoes and humans.
 The first Maine-acquired case of EEE occurred in 2008 in an out-of-state resident.
 This case was counted in their home state.
 The first identified case in a Maine resident for EEE was in 2014, JCV in 2017, and WNV in 2012.
 In 2018, Maine identified the first case of WNV in a horse.
+In 2021, Maine also identified WNV in a blood donation made by a Maine resident.
+Since 2001, Maine CDC has reported 11 cases of human mosquito-borne arboviral illness, including 2 EEE cases, 4 JCV cases, and 5 WNV cases.
+One EEE case and one JCV case proved fatal.